jorgecasas/php-ml/docs/machine-learning/regression/svr.md

 ### Predict

-To predict sample target value use `predict` method.
+To predict sample target value, use the `predict` method.
 You can provide one sample or array of samples:

 ```
 $regression->predict([64])